TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 it tests crucial functionality within styleguide: The extension comes with several different TCA scenarios to show all sorts of database relation and field possibilities supported within TYPO3.
 To simplify testing, code can generate a page tree and demo data for all of these scenarios.
-Codewise, this is a huge section of the extension and it uses quite some core API to do its job.
+Codewise, this is a huge section of the extension and it uses quite some Core API to do its job.
 And yes, the generator breaks once in a while.
 A perfect scenario for a `functional test!
 <https://github.com/TYPO3/styleguide/blob/master/Tests/Functional/TcaDataGenerator/GeneratorTest.php>`_
 (slightly stripped)::